gkoh/furble/README.md

 ### Possibly Supported Cameras

-Given the similarities of the Fujifilm X-T3 and X-T30, I'd suspect it may 'just work', but I do not have access to an X-T3 to confirm.
-Other Fujifilm cameras may also work, but without access to such devices I really do not know.
+#### Fujifilm
+Given reports from the community and access to additional cameras, it seems many (all?)
+Fujifilm cameras use the same Bluetooth protocol.
+Reports of further confirmed working Fujifilm cameras are welcome.

+#### Canon
 With access to a Canon EOS M6, I was able to implement support for it.
 Other Canon cameras might work, but I suspect the shutter control protocol will be different.